1. Children's education in England

 may only sit for three or four subjects.
 Better students will take ten

 subjects.
-So pupils in Britain leave
+So pupils in Britain

 5. A-level exam